BenjaminLettner/CSharp-Console-Tetris/README.md

 - Clean and consistent UI with proper borders and alignment
 - Controls for movement, rotation, soft drop, and hard drop
 - Pause functionality
+- Docker support for easy deployment and play

 ## Requirements

-- .NET SDK 6.0 or higher
+- .NET SDK 8.0 or higher
 - Terminal that supports ANSI color codes
+- OR Docker (see Docker section below)

 ## How to Run

+### Standard Method
 1. Clone this repository
 2. Navigate to the TetrisGame directory
 3. Run the following command: